Note: The Optimization app warns that it will be removed in a future release.

 For an example of sorting a table returned by the Global Optimization Toolbox

-see Multiobjective Optimization with Two Objectives.
+see Pareto Front for Two Objectives.

 If you export results using File > Export to Workspace, the exported results do not depend on the sorted display.